hungsu/digital_garden/src/site/notes/Slow news movement.md

 Is funded by donations, but may post more regularly than slow news and also supplement funding with advertising networks.

 - [Wikipedia News portal](https://en.wikipedia.org/wiki/Portal:Current_events) updates extremely quickly and never has ads.
 It's my preferred sources for learning what's new around the world.
+- [News Minimalist](https://www.newsminimalist.com/) uses [[Private/GPT-4\|GPT-4]] to rank news around the world every day and show only the most significant.
+Made by one person, with no ads as of 2023-05-01
 - [Propublica](https://www.propublica.org/) is a mostly reader funded publication which investigates US abuse of power.
 Has some ads, publishes a little too often, and feels too aggravating for me to read regularly.
 But has some excellent articles, such as [how to evaluate a non-profit](https://www.propublica.org/article/how-to-evaluate-charity-before-you-donate).
 - Axios, in particular for me, [Axios Seattle](https://www.axios.com/local/seattle).
 I like this a lot for being so relevant to me, as well as being reader funded.
 Additionally, accepts reader corrections and publishes them.
 Has a high quality daily email newsletter, with no external ads - just ad-like self promotion of itself, such as calls to donate, download its app, or look at its [job board](https://www.axios.com/jobs).
 Its writing is generally not worth re-reading, but is good for skimming to know what's happening in my area.